 (b) A practitioner providing general supervision is available, although not necessarily present in the practice setting, to provide assistance and direction throughout the provision of services.
-A practitioner who is not physically present must be located within a thirty-mile radius of the practice setting and must be immediately available for consultation by telephone.
+A practitioner who is not physically present has the capability to provide immediate consultation by communications device and can travel to the practice setting quickly in case of emergency.

 (a) The non-independent practitioner functions in one of the following capacities:

 (i) An employee of the supervising independent practitioner or of the practice in which the supervising independent practitioner participates; or

 (ii) An independent contractor engaged by the supervising independent practitioner through a written agreement;

 (b) The professional control exercised by the supervising independent practitioner or the practice of the supervising independent practitioner is the same for both employees and independent contractors; and

 (c) The service was provided in connection with a covered healthcare service that represents an expense to the practice of the supervising independent practitioner.

 (2) An independent practitioner, for a service provided by a non-independent practitioner under direct supervision:

 (a) All of the conditions specified in paragraph (B)(1) of this rule are met; and

 (b) Either of the following conditions is met: